TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1ForwardZone.md

 # New-B1ForwardZone

 ## SYNOPSIS
-Creates a new Forward Zone in BloxOneDDI
+Creates a new Forward Zone in Universal DDI

 ## SYNTAX